DeveloperMarcial/Flutter-i_am_poor/README.md

 My 1st Flutter Project without any Guidance

+This project is a Hello World project based on the Apple App Store app called "I am Rich" (see https://en.wikipedia.org/wiki/I_Am_Rich).

 ## Getting Started

 This project is a starting point for a Flutter application.